SamyaDaleh/CL-Toolbox/README.md

 ## Usage

-Run it in your IDE.
+Run it in your IDE with <grammar> <input> <algorithm> passed to main.

-If you downloaded or produced a jar, call with java -Dfile.encoding="UTF-8" -jar ... to correctly display special characters.
-Or call CL-Toolbox.bat (Windows) or CL-Toolbox.sh (Linux).
-They work with the same parameters, but you don't have to type in the encoding.
+Or call `gradle installDist` and one of the examples from below.

 Video series about background and demonstration :
 [English](https://www.youtube.com/playlist?list=PLlnJDVO5phqbKLKRvvQcrBK0VQjc6y7BH)